-X.4 XDi-WD Overview
+X.4 XRi-WD Overview

 Cross-enterprise management of the workflow related to clinical image procedure processes is a fundamental topic with the increasing use by different sectors of cross-enterprise image sharing.

 The goal of the profile is to improve the throughput and efficiencies of imaging centers and radiology departments, which acquire imaging studies, but lack the resources to efficiently read the images.
 Other facilities, which do have the necessary and available resources to include this work in their workload, are enabled by this profile to perform the reads.